 World's premier giant panda conservation and research center with 50+ pandas; best at 8-10 AM

-What is the best time of year to visit attractions in China?
+When is the best season to visit attractions in China?

 April-May and September-October offer ideal weather nationwide, smaller crowds than peak summer, and spectacular scenery.
 Avoid Golden Week (Oct 1-7) and Chinese New Year at all costs.